UK - In flight

 We rise bright and early today and set off for a full day’s game drive in Moremi Game Reserve.
 A packed lunch is included, as we spend as much time as we can in search of wildlife.
 Famously wildlife-rich Moremi Game Reserve, set aside as a sanctuary by the local BaTawana people, comprises part of the Okavango Delta and the plains to its east - nearly 5,000km² of pristine and diverse wilderness.
 Hyena patrol the waterways, which also play host to elephant and the elusive red lechwe antelope in dry season.
 On the savannah roam buffalo, wildebeest, zebra, lion and cheetah.
 Preferring the dense acacia forests are giraffe, leopard and African wild dogs.
 And, of course, there are birds galore - 500 species, from the saddle-billed storks and kingfishers of the wetlands to shy forest dwellers such as Bradfield’s hornbill and the arrow-marked babbler.

-We enjoy one final game drive en route to Maun, from which we fly to Johannesburg and connect with our direct, scheduled South African Airways flight to London.
+We enjoy one final game drive en route to Maun Airport, for our return flight to the UK.